Budibase/website/content/blog/app-building/custom-app-development.md

 ### Custom or *customized*

-We already alluded to the fact that custom app developments can vary quite widely with regard to the extent of actual development work required to build a particular solution.
+We already alluded to the fact that custom business application developments can vary quite widely with regard to the extent of actual development work required to build a particular solution.

 So, for a crude example, think about the difference between building a simple intake form and a script that lands a rocket on mars.
 Both are software - obviously - but they’re hardly in the same league.